 Each week your team will play 12 games, making for a 144 game season.
 The week's games are all played on Tuesdays, using the player's performance from the appropriate year.
 The first 3 weeks of the season will use stats from 1985, the next 3 weeks use 1986, weeks 7-9 use stats from 1987, and the final 3 weeks are played using stats from 1988.
 We must receive any lineup changes by Monday to be able to use them for Tuesday's games.
-You should send in your lineups from your league's web site, but can also send (if needed) by e-mail, postal mail or by fax.
+Give the Post Office plenty of time to get lineups here.
+We suggest you mail in lineups you want used for the upcoming week by Tuesday or Wednesday to make sure they get here by the following Monday.
+You can also send in your lineups and ranking sheets from our web site, by e-mail, or by fax.
 If sending lineups by fax or e-mail please send them by Sunday so that we have time to enter them and check for errors before playing games Tuesday morning.
 Once games are played they are final!
 Lineup changes, especially when the years switch, are very important.
 If using postal mail give the Post Office plenty of time to get your changes here!

 You can make unbalanced trades (for example, 3 players for 2), and you are starting out with a 36 man roster.
-But you can not list more than 30 players on a lineup card.
+But you cannot list more than 30 players on a lineup card.
 Any players not listed on a lineup card WILL stay on your team's roster, and will be used before any (AAA) players are called up.
 Also, your team will not have more than 8 pitchers and 16 position players appear in a single game.